A Riemannian gradient descent method for optimization on the indefinite Stiefel manifold: Cayley retraction

 Although the Cayley curve is not defined globally, the following feature is enough for establishing the global convergence of the gradient descent algorithm in section~\ref{sec:Algorithm}. \begin{lemma} For any given $X\in \iSt_{A,J}$, there exists $\delta>0$ such that $\RZ^{\cay}(Z)$ is well-defined for all $Z\in T_X\iSt_{A,J}\ :\ \|Z\| < \delta$. \end{lemma} \begin{proof} In view of \cite[Lem.
 2.3.3]{GoluV13}, it suffices to show that $\|S_{X,Z}A\| < 1$ with $\|Z\|<\delta$ for some $\delta>0$.
 We have the following simple estimate

 Therefore, the statement holds for $\delta = 1/\left(\|X\|^3\|J\|^2\|A\|^2 + 2\|X\|\|J\|\|A\|\right)$. \end{proof}

 The main computational burden for the Cayley retraction $\RX^{\cay}$ on $\iStkn$ is contributed by the term $\left( I_n - \frac{1}{2}S_{X,Z}A\right)^{-1}$ which means solving a linear system of equations whose coefficient matrix is of size $n\times n.$ This task principally requires $O(n^3)$ flops.
 In some cases, $k$ is considerably smaller than $n$ which makes that cost unreasonably high.
 It is therefore expected to develop a more efficient alternative.
-In the same framework as in \cite{OviH23,BendZ21} for the symplectic Stiefel manifold and \cite{WangDPY2024} for the generalized Stiefel manifold, we obtain the following result. \begin{proposition} Given $X\in\iStkn$ and $Z\in T_{X}\iStkn,$ for any $t$ such that $\left( I_n - \frac{t}{2}S_{X,Z}A\right)$ is invertible, we have
+In the same framework as in \cite{OviH23,BendZ21} for the symplectic Stiefel manifold and \cite{WangDPY2024} for the generalized Stiefel manifold, we obtain the following result.